 Do you already have Birthright Israel Foundation in your will or want to let us know that we are part of your estate plans?
 You are part of our Birthright Israel Legacy society.
 Please complete a Declaration of Intent, so we include you among our most valued supporters and incorporate you into various donor recognition opportunities.
 You may change the terms of your Declaration of Intent during your lifetime.

-If you don’t currently have Birthright Israel Foundation in your will but would like to learn the proper way to support our work in your estate plans, contact a planned giving professional today.
+If you don’t currently have Birthright Israel Foundation in your will but would like some guidance on how to include Birthright Israel Foundation in your estate plans, please consider consulting our how-to guide.
+If you would like additional assistance in thinking through your estate plans, contact a planned giving professional today.

 The generations who came before me were never fortunate enough to see the State of Israel with their own eyes.
 My bequest will ensure that future generations always have that opportunity.